PhilPalmer/lbf-hack-tutorial/README.md

 ### f) Configuration

-Configuration such as parameters, containers & resources eg memory can be set in `config` files such as [`nextflow.config`](https://www.nextflow.io/docs/latest/config.html#configuration-file).
+Configuration, such as parameters, containers & resources eg memory can be set in `config` files such as [`nextflow.config`](https://www.nextflow.io/docs/latest/config.html#configuration-file).

 For example our `nextflow.config` file might look like this:
 ```